 Meagan, age 22, California

 My adoption story is a beautiful one, although it didn’t start off that way.
+Choosing adoption wasn’t easy.
 I found out I was pregnant when I was 21 weeks along.
 This was in August of 2012.
-I was working at a summer camp and had been complaining to my female coworker about not getting my period, but was coming up with every other logical explanation for why that was happening.
+I was working at a summer camp.
+For weeks I complained to my female coworker that I hadn’t gotten my period.
+I came up with every other logical explanation for why.
 Finally, she gave me a pregnancy test to “calm my nerves,” but what it did was help me face reality.

-After deciding they were the couple I wanted to raise my baby, we met for lunches, and they even brought me dessert one night when I was pretty far along.
+After deciding I wanted them to raise my baby, we met for lunches.
+They even brought me dessert one night when I was pretty far along.
 I could tell how excited they were, and it made me excited for them.
 Knowing I would be making a family gave me comfort through the entire process.

 Grace’s parents send me pictures every so often, and she is growing up so fast.
 I’m so happy with my decision because I know she has the best possible life, and it is something I’m so proud of.
-I am looking forward to seeing Grace and her parents at the end of this month.
+Choosing adoption has come with many emotions, and sometimes it’s a roller coaster.
+Grace and her parents and I plan to see each other at the end of this month.
 I am now on the Dean’s list at the University of San Francisco, working a few jobs, and living at home with my parents.
-I get together with Megan Cohen for coffee once in awhile or with a group of birth mothers to process and share our stories.
+Megan and I get together for coffee once in awhile or with a group of birth mothers to process and share our stories.
 I am thankful for Grace and for this experience, as difficult as it is.
-I know Grace is happy and healthy, and that’s what matters.
+What matters most is that I know Grace is happy and healthy.